Ask a doctor about a prescription for LARGACTIL 40mg/ml ORAL SOLUTION DROPS

 The normal dose is:

-If you experience any adverse effect, consult your doctor as your doctor will review the dose periodically.
+If you experience any side effects, consult your doctor, as your doctor will periodically review the dose.

 Use in children

-Never change the dose prescribed by your doctor.
-If you estimate that the action of Largactil is too strong or too weak, inform your doctor or pharmacist.
+Never change the dose that your doctor has prescribed for you.
+If you think the effect of Largactil is too strong or too weak, inform your doctor or pharmacist.

 Your doctor will indicate the duration of your treatment with Largactil.
-Do not discontinue your treatment before.
+Do not stop your treatment before.

 If you take more Largactil than you should